 Santa uses Bazel for building, testing and releases.
 The

-master branch on GitHub is the source-of-truth with features developed in
+main branch on GitHub is the source-of-truth with features developed in personal forks.

 Clone the source and change into the directory.